tc39/proposal-smart-pipelines/readme.md

 ## Alternative pipeline Babel plugin
 [Gajus Kuizinas wrote a Babel plugin for syntactic functional composition][gajus functional composition], which may be useful to compare with this proposal’s smart pipelines.
-Kuizinas’s plugin makes the choice to insert its pipeline heads’ values into its pipeline bodies’ last parameter, which is convenient for Ramda-style functions but not for Underscore-style functions.
+Kuizinas’s plugin makes the choice to insert input values into its pipeline steps’ last parameters, which is convenient for Ramda-style functions but not for (equally reasonable) Underscore-style functions.

 <table>
 <thead>